CloudLabs-MOC/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/06-LAB_SC_100_Lab2_Ex4_Shadow_IT.md

 ### Review

-In this excercise, you have completed the following:
+In this exercise, you have completed the following:
 - Integrated Microsoft Defender for Endpoint with Defender for Cloud Apps.
 - Investigated the Shadow-IT of Contoso Ltd.
 - Blocked unsecure applications.